 Steven Worrall, Managing Director of Microsoft Australia, said: “We want to deliver great connected customer experiences.
 It’s a look into the future for how our customers access banking products and services.”

 Getting thousands of people in and out of sports stadia safely and quickly is a considerable challenge.

 Digital ticketing and payment systems have helped.
-The next stage is a fully biometric entry/exit process.
+The next stage is a full biometric entry/exit process.

-In the US, Major League Baseball (MLB) is already working on this.
+Major League Baseball (MLB) is already working on this in the US.

 The MLB is partnering with tech specialist CLEAR to introduce biometric authentication scanning at participating ballparks in 2019.
 Visitors who link their CLEAR profile with their MLB.com account can gain entry with a finger press and, shortly, facial biometric technology.

 Fans can also use the system to pay for refreshments and validate their age.

 Existing identity verification methods for e-commerce present problems for both shoppers and merchants.

 - Shoppers forget their passwords or abandon purchases when the sign-in process is too time-consuming.

 To address this, Mastercard turned to facial biometrics.